FAQ: German + Engineering

 YES, you need to complete a registration form.
 The purpose of the registration form is simply for you to declare your intention to join the program and for us to know who is in the program pursuing the EGDD.
-You may obtain a registration from the College of Engineering director of experiential programs, Lauren Dill.
-Once you have completed the form, turn it back in to Ms. Dill.
+You may complete the regisrtation online or obtain a registration from the College of Engineering Director of Experiential Programs, Lauren Anglin.

 ADDITIONALLY, you need to declare that you are both an engineering and German major in Athena.

 Do I need to tell my engineering academic advisor that I want to do both engineering and German?